taisei-project/taisei/doc/GAME.rst

 higher up on the screen.
 If you go up beyond a certain point, the game will also auto collect all items on the screen.

-Auto collection is also triggered by other events such as bombs and the items will always count as collected at the top so it is beneficial for your score.
+Auto collection is also triggered by other events such as bombs, and the items collected in this way will always count as collected at the top, so it is beneficial for your score.

 The point items themselves also get more valuable as you cancel or graze bullets at full power among other things.